Show map in a full screen - click/tap here (new window opens - close window to return to this page)

 Click HERE to read a article on Tobermory written by Charmian.[Reproduced by kind permission of PBO Magazine]

 DAY 1 Armadale - no reason to dash off, so have a relaxing evening on board or eat and shower ashore as on previous pages.
 If the tide is right and time permits you could head for Arisaig which is still interesting navigation but they usually have the marker bouys in place these days!
 There are moorings (phone Arisaig Marine on arrival) and shoreside facilities with food options but booking in advance for food during the season is recommended.
 Alternatively you could spend the evening in Mallaig where the Co-op is open until 22.00 if you need to top up on your shopping.

 DAY 2 Coll - a refreshing blast down the 35 miles to Coll will make an invigorating start to your holiday.
 The Community moorings can be quite rolly here (and impossible if the wind is in the South or Southeast) so it can help to anchor further inshore.
 This is a small island with a small population so the facilities are limited but they have an award winning hotel providing food and wonderful beaches on the West Coast if you are prepared to walk or hire a bicycle to get to them.
-If you are interested in astronomy Coll has been awared Dark Sky status.
+As an alterbative to Colll, you could head towards Mull and go into the love anchorage at Gometra or visit the new pontoons at Ulva Ferry.
+These options are handy for the Treshnish Islands where puffins are present in large numbers in the season.

 DAY 4 If you would like a longer passage and the weather